What is Dupuytren's Disease?

-The cause of Dupuytren’s disease is unknown; however, there is a strong hereditary component.
+The cause of Dupuytren’s disease is unknown; however, important factors include genetics, ethnicity, sex, and age and may include certain environmental factors and other diseases.
 It is more common in men over age 40 and people of northern European descent.
 The nodules can be uncomfortable in some people, but Dupuytren’s contracture is not typically painful.

 The disease is often first noticed by the thickened nodules, but this does not usually affect function.
 The severity of disease and its progression is variable.
 Some people will have only small lumps or cords, while others will develop a severely bent finger.
 It is difficult to predict how the disease will progress.
 Most times progression is noted by the inability to lay the hand flat on a table.
 As the fingers draw into the palm, it may be more difficult to wear gloves, shake hands, and get hands into pockets.